 We may also disclose PHI to your other health care providers when such PHI is required for them to treat you, receive payment for services they render to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, or for health care fraud and abuse detection or compliance.

-Fundraising Communications We may use certain information (for instance, name, address, telephone number, age, date of birth, gender, dates of service, insurance status, department of service, treating physician, and outcome information) to contact you in the future regarding fundraising for the Shirley Ryan AbilityLab.
-If you do not want to receive any fundraising requests in the future, you may contact the Shirley Ryan AbilityLab’s Privacy Office at (312) 238-0766 or Institutional Advancement at (312) 238-6013.
+Fundraising Communications.
+We may use certain information (for instance, name, address, telephone number, age, date of birth, gender, dates of service, insurance status, department of service, treating physician, and outcome information) to contact you in the future regarding fundraising for Shirley Ryan AbilityLab.
+If you do not want to receive any fundraising requests in the future, you may contact the Shirley Ryan AbilityLab’s Privacy Office at 312.238.0766 or firstname.lastname@example.org, or Advancement at 312.238.4000 or email@example.com.

-Victims of Abuse, Neglect or Domestic Violence If we reasonably believe you are a victim of abuse, neglect or domestic violence, we may disclose your PHI to the Illinois Department of Children and Family Services, the Illinois Department of Human Services or other governmental authority, including a social service or protective services agency, authorized by law to receive reports of such abuse, neglect, or domestic violence.
+Victims of Abuse, Neglect or Domestic Violence.
+If we reasonably believe you are a victim of abuse, neglect, or domestic violence, we may disclose your PHI to the Illinois Department of Children and Family Services, the Illinois Department of Human Services, the Illinois Department of Aging, or any other governmental authority, including a social service or protective services agency, authorized by law to receive reports of such abuse, neglect, or domestic violence.

 - To ask you about your interest in taking part in a specific research study.